MSkauen/PRO201/README.md

 * For troubleshooting, see "troubleshooting" in this file

 ## TODO
-* POST request on video completion

-   (In progress!)
-* Disable alle buttons etter klikk
+* Disable all buttons on click
 * Add numbers to all parts respectively in LogPage
 * Add tab indexes to all elements for easier navigation
-* Implement tracking of courseprogress
+* Implement tracking of course progression

-   (Completion of video implemented!)
+    * POST request on video completion
+        * (In progress)
+    * Callback on video completion implemented!
 * Refactor some css and variable names
 * Modal now uses useEffect, a lot of duplicate code still, should be extracted
+* Jest!

 ## Troubleshooting